avastmick/google-generative-ai-rs/README.md

 An unofficial rust-based client library to interact with the Google generative AI API.

-The goals is to emulate the [Google AI Python SDK](https://github.com/google/generative-ai-python), but in Rust.
+The goal is to emulate the [Google AI Python SDK](https://github.com/google/generative-ai-python), but in Rust.

-Initial focus will be on the [newer Gemini models](https://blog.google/technology/ai/google-gemini-ai/), but the more stable and mature models will hopefull be also supported.
+The initial focus will be on the [newer Gemini models](https://blog.google/technology/ai/google-gemini-ai/), but the more stable and mature models will hopefully also be supported soon.

 ⚠️ Warning: initial working out; it will change very frequently. ⚠️

 ## Contributing

-Yes please!!
-Create a fork and branch, make your contribution, raise a PR.
+Yes, please!!
+Create a fork and branch, make your contribution, and raise a PR.

-Please, see [contributing](CONTRIBUTING.md) for the rules, they are standard though.
+Please see [contributing](CONTRIBUTING.md) for the rules; they are standard though.

 ## Work status